tamucc-comp-bio/how_to/install_conda.md

 https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-arm64.sh
 ```

-Visit the [Miniconda Installation Instructions Page](https://docs.anaconda.com/miniconda/miniconda-install/) and **select the correct tab for your OS**.
+Visit the [Miniconda Installation Instructions Page](https://docs.anaconda.com/miniconda/miniconda-install/) and **select the Linux tab even if you have a Mac**.
 You just completed step 1, so goto step 2.

-Select the correct instructions for your computer.
-For those with windows, use the Ubuntu terminal and follow the Linux instructions.
+If step 2 doesn't throw an error, then procede to step 3.
+Otherwise repeat the download.

+Finish the installation based on the official Miniconda instructions.

+Tips

+* use the `d` key to scroll down the license agreement more quickly
+* after accepting the agreement, hit `enter/return` to put miniconda in the default location
+* say "yes" to updating your shell profile to automatically load miniconda

 </p>
 </details>